hun-a/spring-tutorial/core/README.md

 1. [Configure the POJO with Java 03](./pojo-03): Create the Bean by a constructor
 1. [Configure the POJO with Java 04](./pojo-04): Interact with another POJO by connecting the reference as automatically
 1. [Configure the POJO with Java 05](./pojo-05): Auto-connect with POJO by @Resource and @Inject
+1. [Configure the POJO with Java 06](./pojo-06): Set the scope to the POJO by @Scope